 NOTE 4: This key issue focuses on network layer solutions that impacting 5GS NFs.
 However this does not exclude any upper layer solution to be adopted by operator or service provider.

+In case the solutions to this key issue use DNS the following aspects should also be considered

+How can DNS resolution take into account potential different PSAs for different applications?

+Does the 5GC needs to assist the DNS resolution?

+Optimized usage of edge resources.

+Avoid disclosure the operator network topology.